 2012/16: Working with Goldpoint

-Silverpoint and Goldpoint was used as a method of drawing in 14th Century before graphite was discovered.
+Silverpoint and Goldpoint were used as a method of drawing in the 14th Century before graphite was discovered.
 It was used by metal-smiths and artist such as Durer, Da Vinci and Raphael - these drawings can be viewed by appointment at the British Museum, London.
 It's amazing to see works of genius upon close inspection.

 This method of working is used by a small number of artists today as this medium is unforgiving and is very arduous to build up a tonal value ( I like that ).
 Gold leaves a faint tone which is ideal for working out a composition, while silver can achieve a darker tone.
 It can take up to 10 hours to build up a deep dark tone as silver requires small oscillations or cross-hatching to gradually build from light to dark.

 Metal will only leave a mark on primed surfaces, ideally Gesso based.
 A coin will do the same on a painted wall.

 Saint Paul's Cathedral study, Silverpoint and Goldpoint on Gesso prepared clay.

 Silverpoint sketch on Ogami professional paper.
 A perfect paper for Silverpoint which requires no priming - the paper is made from Calcium Carbonate and is luxurious to work on.